VirtusLab/git-machete-intellij-plugin/README.md

 ### Slide out branch

-When branch was merged (and sometimes in other cases as well), you probably want to remove this branch from branch tree.
+When branch was merged (and sometimes in other cases as well), you probably want to remove this branch from branch layout.
-To do this with easy (and without manual editing of `machete` file) you can use `Slide Out Selected Branch` action.
+To do this with ease (and without manual editing of `machete` file) you can use `Slide Out Selected Branch` action.
-This action will modify branch tree for you - delete the selected branch and reattach its children as children of deleted branch parent.
+This action will modify branch layout for you - delete the selected branch and reattach its children as children of deleted branch parent.
 When the `machete.slideOut.deleteLocalBranch` git configuration key is set to `true`, then this action delete also sided out branch from your git repository.
 The easiest way to set this key is using `git config --add machete.slideOut.deleteLocalBranch true` command inside given repository.
 If you want to set this key globally (to by used for all repositories that don't have this key set explicitly), add `--global` option to the previous command.